 Our intentions are to document what some have called the “Chicago model” of disability aesthetics at this moment in time, promote the art of Deaf and disabled artists to the field, and encourage the inclusion of Disability Culture in equity-forward work.

 In this ever-expanding archive, you will get to know artists through a series of conversations in which they reflect on their experiences in the arts and in Chicago’s disability community.
 Two new conversations will be added annually.

 The videos feature onscreen captions and American Sign Language interpretation.
 To access audio described versions, please visit this page on the 3Arts YouTube channel.

-For additional background on the 3Arts/Bodies of Work Residency Fellowships program, we invite you to read our DCLI lookback report, written by Carrie Sandahl and Esther Grisham Grimm, with research assistance by Maggie Bridger.
-We intend this to be a living document in which we will share additional learnings about disability art and culture over time.
+For additional background on the 3Arts/Bodies of Work Residency Program, we invite you to read our DCLI lookback report, written by Carrie Sandahl and Esther Grisham Grimm, with research assistance by Maggie Bridger, and published in 2020.

 "We live in a historic moment where being accepting of one's body and disability, in and of itself, is activism."